ZHL1996/Loan-Default-Probability/README.md

 # Loan-Default-Probability
-Machine learning task for the prediction of Default and non-default
+Machine learning task for the prediction of Default and non-default loan